 meals redistributed within the community in 2022/23

 we aim to redistribute 6m meals to the community

 In 2020/21, we sold 1,501,925 tonnes of food to customers.
 We sent 9,555 tonnes of food waste for anaerobic digestion.
 This equates to 0.63% of the total weight of products sold by Iceland.
 This is a 19.3% reduction against our baseline of 2017/18.

-We are proud to be a signatory of the Courtauld 2025 Commitment.
-This is a voluntary agreement that brings together organisations across the food industry to reduce the environmental impact of food and drink.
-By getting involved we have agreed to play our part in reducing the UK’s food and drink waste by 20% by 2025.
-We are also a signatory to the WRAP/IGD Food Waste Roadmap and have signed the Government’s Step Up To The Plate pledge.
+We are proud signatories to the Courtauld Commitment 2030, which has brought together organisations across the food industry to reduce the environmental impact of food and drink, with the shared target of reducing the UK’s food and drink waste by 50% by 2030.
+Iceland is also a signatory to the WRAP/IGD Food Waste Roadmap, and we signed the Government’s ‘Step Up To The Plate’ pledge in May 2019.

-Furthermore, and in line with the UN’s Sustainable Development Goal SDG 12.3, we have set ourselves a target to achieve a 50% reduction of food waste in our own operations by 2030, with 2017/18 as our baseline year.
+In line with the UN’s Sustainable Development Goal SDG 12.3, we have set ourselves a target to achieve a 50% reduction of food waste in our own operations by 2030, with 2017/18 as our baseline year.

 We do not send any unsold food to landfill.
 Instead we put it to good use in the community; offer it free of charge to our store colleagues and online customers, convert it into animal feed, or as a last resort use it to produce electricity and compost through a process called anaerobic digestion.

 In stores, our focus on frozen food helps to cut waste throughout the supply chain.

 Hello Taste, Goodbye Waste is our scheme which allows store colleagues to take home, free of charge, surplus food (food reaching its best before or use by date) at store closing time each day.
 105 tonnes of surplus food, equivalent to 233,333 meals, was redirected through this scheme between October 2020 and March 2021.